ttrinh2306/ai_image_classification_cifar/README.md

 4) **Model Saving**.
 After training, models are saved in .h5 format for future use and comparison.
 5) **Model Evaluation**.
 'The **'Evaluate_model'** class is used to load trained models, evaluate their performance on the test dataset, and compare metrics.

+## Input Data
+800 images for the training set, 735 images for the validation set, and 1000 images for the testing set.

 ## Methodology
 The project employs a systematic approach to model training and comparison through hyperparameter tuning.
 I started by training a base model and subsequently changed key hyperparameters such as the optimizer, activation functions, and the number of epochs.
 The models and configurations used in this project are as follows: